ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 When requesting an access token, the RC MUST send a `resources` field containing a JSON array.
 The elements of the JSON array represent rights of access that the RC is requesting in the access token.
-The requested access is the sum of all elements within the array.
+The requested access is the union of all elements within the array.

 The RC declares what access it wants to associated with the